AninditaBasu/urdu2en-oxford-dict/README.md

  ## Input requirements

  - An API ID and key of an Oxford Dictionaries account.
 See [getting your API ID and key](https://developer.oxforddictionaries.com/documentation/getting_started).
- - A keyboard than can type in the Nastalikh script.
-If you do not have such a keyboard, use an online resource to copy-paste words in Nastalikh when the app prompts you.
+ - A keyboard than can handle Nastalikh.
+If you do not have such a keyboard, use an online resource to copy-paste words in Nastalikh when the app prompts you to.

  ## How to use